-In the table given below, the amendment in section 30(2) made by the Finance (No. 2) Act, 2024 has been elaborated.
-Since this amendment has become effective from 01.11.2024, it is not applicable for May 2025 examinations.
-However, said amendment is applicable for November 2025 examinations.
-Therefore, students appearing in November 2025 examinations should read the amended provisions given hereunder in place of the related provisions discussed in the chapter.
+In the table given below, the amendment in section 30(2) by the Finance (No. 2) Act, 2024 has been elaborated.
+Since this amendment has become effective from 01.11.2024, said amendment is not applicable for May 2025 examinations.
+However, said amendment is applicable for September 2025 and January 2026 examinations.
+Therefore, students appearing in September 2025 and January 2026 examinations should read the amended provisions given hereunder in place of the related provisions discussed in the chapter.